WilliamLwj/About/_posts/2020-06-06-good-online-courses.md

 * (Traditional) Computer Vision and Robotics.
 [Robotics: Vision Intelligence and Machine Learning](https://www.edx.org/course/robotics-vision-intelligence-and-machine-learning)

   I really liked some of the traditional techniques, especially for Image Carving and Image Morphing, but it barely covered any modern CV techniques (CNNs), and the math was pretty straight forward.
-The projects were written in Matlab.
+The projects were written in Matlab, including the one with neural nets and reinforcement learning.

 * (Modern) Computer Vision and Deep Learning.
 [CIS 680: Vision & Learning](https://fling.seas.upenn.edu/~cis680/wiki/index.php?title=Lectures) (Not Available Anymore)